SKOHscripts/linux_clamav_usb_scan/README.md

 <p>A shell script that allows to do a complete maintenance of the Linux system (under Ubuntu).
 Useful <p>A shell script that uses ClamAV®, an open-source antivirus, to detect Trojans, viruses, malware and other threats.</p>

 <p>An initialization is used to update the database regularly enhanced by the community.
-The script will then scan the /media/ folder, where USB sticks and other external hard drives are located.</a>
+The script will then scan the selected folder, which could be the /media/ folder, where USB sticks and other external hard drives are located.</a>

 To launch the script, don't forget to authorize the execution : <br/>`chmod +x ./clamav.sh`